-Holden Voice Program 2023-2024
+Holden Voice Program 2024-2025

 THE PROGRAM

 At the Harvard Choruses, we believe that choral music and voice study go hand-in-hand, and the Holden Voice Program lives at the intersection of that belief.
-Singers today need sustainable, cross-genre, functional training that prepares their instrument for demands ranging from choral rehearsal to a cappella jams, MT tech weeks to HCO auditions; training that allows for the steady development, self-knowledge, and certainly, celebration of one’s unique voice.
+Singers today need sustainable, cross-genre, functional training that prepares their instrument for demands ranging from choral rehearsal to a cappella jams, MT tech weeks and HCO auditions; training that allows for the steady development, self-knowledge, and certainly, celebration of one’s unique voice.

 Students participating in the Harvard Choruses receive individual, subsidized voice lessons with one of our master artist-teachers.
 In addition to the subsidized lessons, singers also benefit from performance opportunities where they can apply what they've studied and share their vocal and artistic growth with a wider audience.